-In spite of the trend toward referrals and networking, many situations in recruiting require job ad posting.
+Despite the trend toward referrals and networking, many situations in recruiting require job ad posting.
 HR personnel may implement a mandatory job posting policy as part of an employee requisition system to avoid problems with employment law compliance.
-When you have a lot of jobs to fill in a short timeframe, such as for a seasonal workforce or a large contract IT project, posting job ads is a necessity.
-You have to let people know about your openings and provide some information about the job and its requirements.
+When you have many jobs to fill in a short timeframe, such as for a seasonal workforce or a large contract IT project, posting job ads are necessary.
+You have to inform people about your openings and provide information about the job and its requirements.

 Aggregator Job Board Sites

 Compete.com, a marketing and digital intelligence resource, reports that job aggregators generate more unique visitors each month than top job boards Monster and CareerBuilder combined.
 Job aggregators such as SimplyHired.com, Indeed.com and Broadbean.com broadcast your job postings to users who have set up job alerts or job search agents, so your postings go out to candidates based on their keywords selections.
 Job aggregators also spend a lot of time on search engine optimization so your job ads get access to the traffic they generate.
 There are a few different ways to get your job ads onto job aggregator sites to start generating traffic for your opening.
 Many paid job boards push posts onto aggregators.
 A lot of job aggregation sites will grab your job postings from your company employment or careers page for their database.
 You can push your job postings to an aggregator with an XML feed and send the exact information about your postings to aggregators.

 Recommended Resources: Amazing Charts & Stats About Talent Acquisition